| expand content | forums | advertise |

 1. Go to this site - http://half-open.com/download_en.htm.

-2. Download the ZIP file in the link titled Half-open limit fix 3.6 (as of Feb 2009)
+2. Download the EXE file in the link titled Half-open limit fix 4.1 (as of Feb 2010)

 Set the new value to 100

-9. Click OK again.
-Cancel any Windows XP warnings that should appear, it is part of Microsoft's way of ensuring its files are not tampered with (the utility tampers with them on purpose to change the limit).
+7. Click OK again.
+Cancel any Windows warnings that may appear, it is part of Microsoft's way of ensuring its files are not tampered with (the utility tampers with them on purpose to change the limit).

 NOTE: The patchers above are known to trigger anti-virus alerts.
 Ignore them.
-The alerts are triggered due to the patcher making changes to the way Windows works hence the anti-virus software interprets it as suspicious.
+The alerts are triggered due to the patcher making changes to the way Windows works hence making the anti-virus software suspicious.

 6. Disable JavaScript and ActiveX (Advanced)